 Raffle

+Gather in-kind donations and determine the price for each ticket by calculating the amount needed to raise; then, divide that amount by the number of items donated.
 Check state laws regarding raffles to make sure you won’t be charged any taxes or fees.
 A raffle may not be a good idea for your congregation if the tax expense would cancel out any profit from the raffle.

-Find Your Fundraising Team
+Section 5: Find Your Fundraising Team

 Choose Your Team

-The key to fundraising successfully is having a great team and a strong leader
+The key to fundraising successfully is having a great team and a strong leader.

-• Organized and decisive
+• Organized and good at planning

 • Steps up to help without being asked